PopupMaker/Popup-Maker/readme.txt

 * One (1) Customizable Popup Theme
  * Customize every aspect of our default theme to match your needs - from colors to Google Fonts.
 To differentiate your popup themes on your popups, you can create unlimited themes by upgrading to the [Unlimited Themes Extension](https://wppopupmaker.com/extensions/unlimited-themes?utm_source=WordPress+Page&utm_medium=Text+Link&utm_campaign=Unlimited+Themes "Unlimited Popup Themes").
 * Auto Open Popups
- * Choose the delay before opening, when the cookie is set, how long the cookie will last, even reset cookies for a popup.
+ * Popup Maker Core delivers the ultimate tool for WordPress Popup Plugins: Auto Open Popups!
+One of the absolute best ways to market your most valuable and precious content, our Auto Open Popups Feature allows you to destroy your old conversion rates!
+Plus, choose the delay before opening, when the cookie is set, how long the cookie will last, even reset cookies for a popup.
 * Popup Opening Animations
  * Our WordPress Popup Plugin gives your popup more power and allows you to customize how it pops up by choosing from several opening animations.
 * Complete Positioning and Size Control